GoogleFeud/among-us-client/README.md

 Get and modify data from a local among us game.
 This library was **NOT** made so you can cheat in public lobbies.
 That's for losers.

-**This library is NOWHERRE near stable.
+**This library is NOWHERE near stable.
 There some known bugs and also a ton of missing features.
 We're looking for contributors!**

 ## Install